-In my opinion, the best day trip from Nagoya is a visit to Shirakawago (Japan), the village with beautiful thatched roof houses which remain unchanged through the passage of time and modern development everywhere else in the country.
+In my opinion, the best day trip from Nagoya is a visit to Shirakawago (Japan), the village with beautiful thatched roof houses that remain unchanged through the passage of time and modern development everywhere else in the country.
 It is like stepping into a time machine to a simpler Japan.

 Shirakawago has been recognized as a UNESCO world heritage site and its charm makes it such a popular destination in Japan.
 Find out everything you need to know when planning a day trip to Shirakawago below.